Akecel/gechoplate/README.md

 ## Introduction

-Goilerplate is a [Echo v4](https://github.com/labstack/echo) boilerplate  to design simple Rest APIs in Golang.
+Gechoplate is a [Echo v4](https://github.com/labstack/echo) boilerplate  to design simple Rest APIs in Golang.
 Using the MVC design pattern, it provides a JWT authentication system, a configuration file system thanks to [Viper](https://github.com/spf13/viper).
 It also contain a complete routing system and pre-configured helpers.

 Feel free to check the [Echo documentation](https://echo.labstack.com/guide) too use this template properly.

 ## Requirement

-This template contains a docker compose with Go and MySQL and a SQL dump migration system.
+Gechoplate contains a docker compose with Go and MySQL and a SQL dump migration system.

 * [Docker](https://www.docker.com/)